 Never has it been more important to understand the power of having, maintaining and developing a strong online presence.
 Never has a simple Google search been able to tell us more about a person, who they are, what they do, and why they matter.
 We no longer need just to worry about what people see and hear about us face-to-face but we also need to consider our digital presence.

-It’s no wonder that Brand Management is stepping up to deliver significant online opportunities.
+It’s no wonder that Reputation Marketing is stepping up to deliver significant online opportunities.
 The career shrewd are now thinking of themselves as products and using reputations that get them noticed.

 Why it is Important